MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/3ds-max.md

 ## Add or modify existing materials

-In cases where you want fine control over materials, this section shows how to apply and change material characteristics, such as color and reflection.
+For cases where you want fine control over materials, you can apply and change material characteristics, such as color and reflection.

 1. On the **Rendering** menu, select **Material Editor>Compact Material Editor**.
 This provides control over how the materials will look.